 Depending on usage and body size, a pair of our orthoses should last approximately 1-2 years.
 You should check you orthotics every few months for signs of wear and tear that might change the way your orthotics are supporting your feet.

 Yes our orthotics grind easily and many customizations can be made to them.
+Additional information about customizing our orthotics can be found on our Customization page, and how to videos can be viewed HERE.
 Note that our orthoses are composed of a thermoplastic rubber and cannot be heat adjusted except for spot adjustments.
 The most common adjustments are to the length or width, heel- cup adjustments, adding full-length covers or liners, additional padding, and only for QUADRASTEP® orthoses - metatarsal mounds/bars, extra posting or heel-lifts.
 If you’re not equipped to make these adjustments in your office, we can easily do these adjustments for you to get a more customized orthotic device, for an additional fee.
 If you would like to make minor adjustments yourself such as met mounds and wedging, you can try our WIDGET KIT to make those adjustments in your office.

-Please refer to our page on customixing your orthotics HERE, there you will find a full description of what is included in a Widget Kit and how to use it.
+Please refer to our page on customizing your orthotics HERE, there you will find a full description of what is included in a Widget Kit and how to use it.

 Our orthoses are manufactured from an injection molded thermoplastic compound that has the unique combination of strength and soft edge feel, providing optimal patient comfort.
 The strength of the material used is a feature that has been specifically matched to the amount of support each foot type requires.

-We recommend that you use our 4 Step Assessment (see page 6) which consists of:
+We recommend that you use our 4 Step Assessment which consists of:

 1: Assess arch height